thekana/ksql/design-proposals/klip-59-json-functions.md

 to the functions' specifications.

 This approach might be suboptimal from the performance point of view since every function invocation completely deserializes the entire structure and then serializes the result back.
-However, I would argue that the best option for performance-sensitive JSON manipulation is the introduction of native JSON types that avoid the serde step altogether.
+However, the best option for performance-sensitive JSON manipulation is the introduction of native JSON types that avoids the serde step altogether.
 In turn, string manipulation is easy to implement, and it enables the majority of common use cases.

 ## Test Plan